GMM is Inadmissible Under Weak Identification: Alternative Estimators

 \section{Alternative Estimators}

 In the last section we showed that GMM estimators are inadmissible under bounds on identification strength.
 Unfortunately our proof is non-constructive, and yields no characterization for a dominating estimator.
 The \emph{reasons} for GMM's inadmissibility are nonetheless instructive, and suggest a route to more reasonable estimators.
 The source of GMM's inadmissibility is that it depends only on the minimizer of the GMM objective.
-This results in the scale-invariance discussed in the last section which, in turn, implies that the GMM estimate is not Lipschitz in the moments $g.$ In this section we present two estimators which depend on the moments in a more continuous way, the first based on bagging or bootstrap aggregation, and the second based on quasi-Bayes.
-While the admissibility of these estimators is an open question, both are continuous in the moments, and both are Lipschitz under additional conditions.\footnote{To guarantee admissibility under bounded identification strength one may also report Bayes posterior means based on full-support priors on $\Gamma_W$.
-In the infinite-dimensional case, however, it is not obvious to us how to construct such priors or compute the resulting posteriors, and there further remains the question of how to choose $W$.}
+This results in the scale-invariance discussed in the last section which, in turn, implies that the GMM estimate is not continuous in the moments $g.$

+In this section we study two estimators which depend on the moments in a more continuous way, the first based on bagging or bootstrap aggregation, and the second based on quasi-Bayes.
+In order to provide constructive results we focus on squared error loss (\ref{eq: loss function}), so Bayes estimators correspond to posterior means, and Theorem \ref{thm: ae continuity1} implies that admissible estimators must be Lipschitz.
+Both bagged GMM and Quasi-Bayes are continuous in the moments, and both are Lipschitz under additional conditions.

+While we show that bagged GMM and quasi-Bayes have better continuity properties than GMM when identification is weak, and existing theoretical results imply that both are efficient when identification is strong, their admissibility under weak identification is an open question.
+An alternative approach, which guarantees admissibility under weak identification, is to report Bayes posterior means based on full-support priors on $\Gamma_W$.
+To implement this approach in practice, however, one would have to take a stand on the identification strength bound $W,$ which seems unlikely to be appealing.
+Moreover, in the infinite-dimensional case it is not obvious to us how to construct such priors or compute the resulting posteriors.
+Hence, while a fully Bayesian approach guarantees admissibility, we expect Quasi-Bayes and bagged GMM to be more attractive options in most applications.